Yu-Jie1669/var_processor/README.md

 # Var_procesor

-Var_procesor is a Python decorator that automatically saves specified local variables to a file when a function raises an error, facilitating post-mortem debugging.
+Var_processor is a Python library that can automatically handle common variable operations in projects.

+Now it supports automatic saving of specified variables when project exceptions or errors occur.

+The project is currently under development, so let's look forward to more wonderful things together.

 ## Features